President of the Board of Directors

 Member of the Board of Directors

-The nonprofit advisory group is composed of seven non-voting members who advise Humane Intelligence staff on specific technical and programmatic topics, including open source software, cloud native computing, corporate philanthropy and more.
+The nonprofit advisory group is composed of seven non-voting members who advise Humane Intelligence nonprofit team leaders on specific technical and programmatic topics, including open source software, cloud native computing, corporate philanthropy and more.

 Executive Director, Superbloom